 Missouri Historical Review 54 (January 1960): 148-157.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds numerous books on the history of diplomacy and foreign affairs.
 Use the terms "diplomacy", "diplomat" and "foreign affairs".
 For a more specific search, simply add the subject term “Missouri” to your search.

 The State Historical Society of Missouri's manuscript collections contain papers of diplomats and Foreign Service personnel as well as accounts of eyewitness observers of political events in other countries.
 Notable collections include the family papers of Russell Vincent Dye, a US diplomat in Europe and Mexico during and following World War I, and the papers of Raymond P. Brandt, a Washington correspondent for the St. Louis Post-Dispatch from 1923 to 1967 who made several reporting trips to the Soviet Union.